ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/floristics-module/floristics-full-and-lite-mapping.md

 These observations are recorded for each site during a site visit.

-Specimens will be collected for each flora species present within the plot, and each specimen has an identifier.
-If required, photos will be taken of the specimen or an individual, and each photo has an identifier.
-Record the second `growth form` if there is one for a species.
+Specimens will be collected for each flora species present within the plot, and each specimen will be assigned an identifier.
+If required, photos will be taken of the specimen or individual, and each photo will be assigned an identifier.
+Record a second `growth form` if there is one.

 ### Diagram